tegal1337/SubFinder-Web/README.md

-## About
+## About SubFinder Web

 ![SubFinder Preview](prev.png)

-*SubFinder* is a web-based subdomain enumeration tool built using Node.js and the [node-pty](https://github.com/Tyriar/node-pty) library.
+*SubFinder Web* is a web-based subdomain enumeration tool built using Node.js and the [node-pty](https://github.com/Tyriar/node-pty) library.
 It allows you to enter a subdomain and run the SubFinder command-line tool to enumerate subdomains on the server-side, and display the results in the browser using a terminal-like interface.